-\nc{One can think of $(\alpha_j-\alpha_{j+1})$ as the extra clicks that a buyer gets when he is moved from position $j+1$ to position $j$.
-That being said, when a buyer accepts the offer associated with position $j$, this does not mean that he will be assigned to position $j$.
+{One can think about $(\alpha_j-\alpha_{j+1})$ as the extra clicks that a buyer obtains when he is moved from position $j+1$ to position $j$.
+That being said, when a buyer accepts the offer associated with position $j$, this does not imply that he will be assigned to position $j$.
 Put differently, when we approach buyers, we do not offer them a particular position; instead, we offer them an (extra) expected number of clicks.
-This allows us to run the SPMs in parallel or sequentially in an arbitrary order, as the SPMs for different positions are independent of each other.
-Because of that, after we run all the SPMs, we may have a buyer $i$ who accepted two offers, one for position $1$ and one for position $3$.
-This implies that in this SPM for the PA setting, the buyer obtains an expected clicks of $(\alpha_1-\alpha_2)+(\alpha_3-\alpha_4)$ at the expected price of $p_i^1(\alpha_1-\alpha_2)+p_i^3(\alpha_3-\alpha_4)$. }
+This enables us to run the SPP mechanisms in parallel or sequentially in an arbitrary order, as the SPP mechanisms for different positions are independent of each other.
+Because of this, after we run all the SPP mechanisms, we may have a buyer $i$ who has accepted two offers, one for position $1$ and one for position $3$.
+This implies that in this SPP mechanism for the PA setting, the buyer obtains expected clicks of $(\alpha_1-\alpha_2)+(\alpha_3-\alpha_4)$ at the expected price of $p_i^1(\alpha_1-\alpha_2)+p_i^3(\alpha_3-\alpha_4)$. }

-\nc{ It is clear that the mechanism is truthful, in the sense that when each buyer $i$ is approached for the $j$-unit auction at price $p_i^j$, he accepts the offer when his value-per-click $v_i$ is greater than or equal to $p_i^j$.
-This is so because (i) when $v_i\ge p_i^j$, the extra utility that the buyer enjoys from accepting the offer, i.e., $(\alpha_j-\alpha_{j+1})(v_i-p_i^j)$, is non-negative and vice versa, and (ii) accepting or rejecting an offer does not influence other offers. }
+{Thus, it is evident that the mechanism is truthful, in the sense that when each buyer $i$ is approached for the $j$-unit auction at price $p_i^j$, he accepts the offer when his value-per-click $v_i$ is greater than or equal to $p_i^j$.
+This is so because (i) when $v_i\ge p_i^j$, the extra utility that the buyer enjoys from accepting the offer---that is, $(\alpha_j-\alpha_{j+1})(v_i-p_i^j)$---is non-negative and vice versa, and (ii) accepting or rejecting an offer does not influence other offers. }